ideadevice/zwsgi/README.md

 ## Sample Use Case

-ZWSGI can be used to realize advanced ZeroMQ patterns like [MDP] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are ZWSGI applications that connect to a broker.
+ZWSGI can be used to realize advanced ZeroMQ patterns like [Majordomo Protocol] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are ZWSGI applications that connect to a broker.
 This provides a way to build a scalable service oriented architecture.

 ## Examples